elegant-scipy/elegant-scipy/markdown/ch3.markdown

 haven't seen anything like it.
 For the purposes of this book, it touches on many aspects of scientific Python.
-By the time you're done with this chapter, you should be able to process arrays of *any* dimension, rather than thinking of them as 1D lists or 2D tables.
+By the time you're done with this chapter, you should be able to process arrays of *any* dimension, rather than thinking of them only as 1D lists or 2D tables.
 More than that, you'll understand the basics of image filtering and network processing.